CartoDB/data-services/geocoder/postal-codes/README.md

 ## Creation steps

 1. Download the allCountries.zip file from [GeoNames](www.geonames.org).
-Import and rename the table as tmp_zipcode_points.
+Import and rename the table as `tmp_zipcode_points`.
 You can follow the manual process explained below instead.

   The columns that are loaded are the following ones:
-  field_1: corresponding to ISO2
+  `field_1`: corresponding to ISO2
-  field_10: corresponds to latitude
+  `field_10`: corresponds to latitude
-  field_11: corresponds to longitude
+  `field_11`: corresponds to longitude
-  field_2: corresponds to ZIP code
+  `field_2`: corresponds to ZIP code

-2. Georeference the table using field11 as longitude and field10 as latitude in order to construct the_geom.
+2. Georeference the table using `field11` as longitude and `field10` as latitude in order to construct `the_geom`.

 3. Add column `iso3 (text)` and run `sql/build_zipcode_points_table.sql`.

 **Alternative manual process for importing and preprocessing**

-Open the allCountries.txt file with Excel an add a new row on top.
+1. Open the `allCountries.txt` file with Excel an add a new row on top.
 Delete columns C-I and L.

-In the first row, add the following columns: iso2, zipcode, lat, long.
+2. In the first row, add the following columns: `iso2`, `zipcode`, `lat`, `long`.

-Import the file ignoring step 2.
+3. Import the file ignoring step 2.

 ## Tables
 ### postal_code_points